Nursing Through Winona Health

 Early Childhood Screening

-Please schedule your child’s screening well before kindergarten.
-The recommendation is to screen at age 3.
+Schedule online here.
+Times fill up, so plan ahead and schedule your child’s screening well before kindergarten.
+The recommendation is to screen between ages 3 and 4.

 Screening Location: